Fureyu/ultimaOnlineNewBeginningsREHScripts/README.md

 If any file does not follow the above mentioned naming standards that TheWarDoctor95 set, it is something I created from scratch and may or may not work.
 The exception being automine.py, which I implemented from the automine script found on the Razor Enhanced website examples.

 ### How to extract properly ###
 When you extract these files, do so directly into the `Scripts` directory in your Razor Enhanced file system, not into the same named folder as the .zip that you download.
-All of the <scriptName>.py files need to be in the `Scripts` directory to run, and all of the assets that they import will need to be there as well.
+All of the scriptName.py files that are not in a separate folder (glossary, Items, utilities) need to be in the `Scripts` directory to run, and all of the assets that they import will need to be there as well.

 ### A bit about what I've done here ###
 This repository is adaptations done to TheWarDoctor95's scripts in order to be used on Ultime Online New Beginnings free shard.
 I am making edits to them as I encounter issues while running them while playing on the server.